kaczla/list-lm/data/readme/utils_links.md

 - [LightEval](https://github.com/huggingface/lighteval) - LightEval is a lightweight LLM evaluation suite that Hugging Face has been using internally with the recently released LLM data processing library datatrove and LLM training library nanotron.
 - [Lit-LLaMA](https://github.com/Lightning-AI/lit-llama) - Independent implementation of LLaMA that is fully open source under the Apache 2.0 license.
 - [LiteLLM](https://github.com/BerriAI/litellm) - lightweight package to simplify LLM API calls - Azure, OpenAI, Cohere, Anthropic, Replicate.
+- [LitServe](https://github.com/Lightning-AI/litserve) - LitServe is an easy-to-use, flexible serving engine for AI models built on FastAPI.
+It augments FastAPI with features like batching, streaming, and GPU autoscaling eliminate the need to rebuild a FastAPI server per model.
 - [Llama 2 Everywhere (Unikraft-centric setup)](https://github.com/unikraft/app-llama2-c) - Standalone, Binary Portable, Bootable Llama 2.
 This is a Unikraft-centric setup of Llama 2 Everywhere (L2E).
 - [LLaMA-Adapter](https://github.com/ZrrSkywalker/LLaMA-Adapter) - LLaMA-Adapter is a lightweight adaption method for fine-tuning instruction-following LLaMA models, using 52K data provided by Stanford Alpaca.
 - [llama.cpp](https://github.com/ggerganov/llama.cpp) - Inference of LLaMA model in pure C/C++.
 - [LLaMA2-Accessory](https://github.com/Alpha-VLLM/LLaMA2-Accessory) - LLaMA2-Accessory is an open-source toolkit for pre-training, fine-tuning and deployment of Large Language Models (LLMs) and mutlimodal LLMs.
+- [LlamaDuo](https://github.com/deep-diver/llamaduo) - LlamaDuo is a project showcases an LLMOps pipeline that fine-tunes a small-size LLM model to prepare for the outage of the service LLM.
 - [LlamaIndex](https://github.com/jerryjliu/llama_index) - LlamaIndex (GPT Index) is a project that provides a central interface to connect your LLM's with external data.
 - [llm](https://github.com/rustformers/llm) - llm is a Rust ecosystem of libraries for running inference on large language models, inspired by llama.cpp.
 - [LLM decontaminator](https://github.com/lm-sys/llm-decontaminator) - Use LLM decontaminator to quantify a dataset's rephrased samples relative to a benchmark.